 - Edit video for broadcast productions, including non-linear editing.

-Camera Operators with little to no experience tend to make between $25070 and $34200 while the more experienced ones make over $72190 per year.
+Camera Operators with little to no experience tend to make between $25790 and $36520 while the more experienced ones can earn over $77290 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Camera Operator is to move to a higher paying state like NY.
-Right now, the highest paying states for Camera Operators are NY, DC, CT, CA and OR.
+One of the easiest ways to increase your salary as a Television, Video and Motion Picture Camera Operator is to move to a higher paying state like NY.
+Right now, the highest paying states for Camera Operators are NY, DC, CA, OR and WA.

-3 other factors that can increase your salary as A Camera Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Television, Video and Motion Picture Camera Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Camera Operators what degree they had when they got the job and most of them said they had a Associates degree followed by Bachelors degree.
+We asked other Camera Operators what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a High School Diploma.